Local and global applications of the Minimal Model Program for co-rank one foliations on threefolds: Preliminaries

-Notice that in the case that $\epsilon(E) = 0$ for all exceptional divisors over a centre the notions of log canonical and canonical coincide.
-In this case we will still refer to canonical centres as log canonical centres.
+\begin{remark} \begin{enumerate} \item If $\epsilon(E_i) = 0$ for all exceptional divisors $E_i$ over a centre $W \subset X$, the notions of log canonical and canonical centre coincide for $W$.
+In this case, we will refer to canonical centres as log canonical centres. \item Any $\cal F$-invariant divisor $D$ is an lc centre of $(\cal F, \Delta)$ since $D$ shows up in $\Delta$ with coefficient at least $0 = \epsilon(D)$. \\ Moreover, a direct computation shows that any strata of a simple singularity is an lc centre. \end{enumerate} \end{remark}